 Both manual and electric toothbrushes can clean your teeth effectively.
 However, they do come with different price points.
 Electric toothbrushes are more expensive than manual ones because they require a charging station.
 Usually, the charging station is a small dock you plugin.
 The dock has space for the toothbrush to rest in order to charge it.
 This type of electronic toothbrush lasts longer because it comes with detachable heads you can replace every three months.
 You can also purchase electric toothbrushes at a lower price that run on batteries.
 But, these are usually made with a uni-body so you cannot detach the head and change it.
 In the end, although you may get three months of battery life out of this kind of electric toothbrush, you’ll have to get rid of it at that time anyway and swap it out for a new one.

 What does the Canadian Dental Association have to say?

 While most toothbrushes are Health Canada and CDA-approved, there are certain products that the CDA has validated the health benefits of.
-You can read this list here.
-Your dentist may have other products they recommend that have the same benefits of those listed by the Canadian Dental Association.
+Your dentist may have other products they recommend that have the same benefits as those listed by the Canadian Dental Association.

 How to properly brush your teeth

 Whether you have a manual or electric toothbrush, it’s important that you brush your teeth properly.
-According to the Canadian Dental Association you should be brushing for 2-4 minutes each time.
-If your toothbrush doesn’t come with a built in timer, use a stopwatch or your phone to ensure that you are brushing for the required amount of time.
+According to the Canadian Dental Association, you should be brushing for 2-4 minutes each time.
+If your toothbrush doesn’t come with a built-in timer, use a stopwatch or your phone to ensure that you are brushing for the required amount of time.
 The best times to brush your teeth are when you wake up and before you go to bed.
-But, if you eat a particularly heavy meal, you can brush afterwards.
+But, if you eat a particularly heavy meal, you can brush afterward.